hpi-epic/pricewars-mgmt-ui/README.md

 Install the Python modules with:

-`python3 -m pip install flask requests`
+`python3 -m pip install -r requirements.txt`

 This User Interface is build on the [HOMER template](https://wrapbootstrap.com/theme/homer-responsive-admin-theme-WB055J451) which requires angularJS 1.5.5.
 For copyright purposes, it is necessary to purchase a separate license when using this dashboard for other reasons or projects.